SimaticResearchActivity/FBAE/README.md

    - Note: `src/lib/CMakeLists.txt` must be modified to contain `AlgoLayer/Foo/Foo.cpp` and `AlgoLayer/Foo/Foo.h` lines.
 5. Implement `Foo::toString()` method.
 6. Implement `Foo::execute()` method to handle the different messages your algorithm can receive.
-   - Build the vector containing rank of participants which will behave as braodcasters during execution.
-Call `setBroadcastersGroup(std::move(thisVzector))`.
+   - Build the vector containing rank of participants which will behave as broadcasters during execution.
+Call `setBroadcastersGroup(std::move(thisVector))`.
    - Build the vector containing rank of participants your process needs to establish a communication link with.
 Call `getSessionLayer()->getCommLayer()->openDestAndWaitIncomingMsg()` with this vector.
 7. Implement `Foo::totalOrderBroadcast()` method.
 To do so, you must decide if:
    - Your algorithm sends immediately a message to one or several processes, like *Sequencer* algorithm.
 In that case, you must override `AlgoLayer::totalOrderBroadcast()` method.